Why “agentic” work stopped being a product feature and became an infrastructure bet

 Key Takeaway

-Practically, this means every agent should ship with: a definition of success (machine-verifiable when possible), a max-step budget (e.g., 6 tool calls), and a fallback policy.
-Put differently: you’re not deploying a model; you’re deploying an economic actor with a spend limit and a performance SLA.
+Ship every agent with a definition of success (ideally machine-checkable), a step budget, and a fallback policy.
+You’re not deploying a model; you’re deploying an economic actor with constraints.

 # Example: minimal agent trace event (JSON) you should log per request